marcinofulus/jupyter4edu/README.md

 Most of notebooks contain tests and are compatible with `nbgrader` software.
 It means that it is easy to produce student version (without solution) and check automatically corectness of the solution.

-### Excercises in scientific programming
+### Exercises in scientific programming

-[Excercises in scientific programming](https://github.com/marcinofulus/jupyter4edu/tree/master/augsburg/exercises) contain 8 selected  problems in scientific programming.
-In this approach is has been used in a small class, and the main notebook was given to students.
-Supplementary notebooks explaining in details some technical aspects are provided to each topic.
+[Exercises in scientific programming](https://github.com/marcinofulus/jupyter4edu/tree/master/augsburg/exercises) contain 8 selected problems in scientific programming.
+Is has been used in a small class.
+The main notebook containing the probem description and tests was distributed among students.
+Supplementary notebooks explaining in details some technical aspects were available  for each topic.
 In this way the materials was accessible for students with little programming skills.
 More advanced students can proceed directly to the main problem.

  - [BirthdayProblem.ipynb](https://github.com/marcinofulus/jupyter4edu/tree/master/augsburg/exercises/BirthdayProblem) solves a classical problem of finding two persons have their birthday on the same day of the year by means of a simulation.
-It condrawing birthdays at random.
-The supplemental material contain brief explanation of lists and sets in `Python`: [~ListsAndSets.ipynb](https://github.com/marcinofulus/jupyter4edu/blob/master/augsburg/exercises/BirthdayProblem/~ListsAndSets.ipynb).
+It contains drawing birthdays at random.
+The supplemental material explains in brief lists and sets in Python: [~ListsAndSets.ipynb](https://github.com/marcinofulus/jupyter4edu/blob/master/augsburg/exercises/BirthdayProblem/~ListsAndSets.ipynb).

  - [GameOfLife.ipynb](https://github.com/marcinofulus/jupyter4edu/blob/master/augsburg/exercises/GameOfLife/GameOfLife.ipynb)
 The game of life simulates the dynamics of some living species according to a few simple rules devised by the British mathematician J. H. Conway.
-The excercise contain its implementation using `numpy` and `scipy` library.
+The exercise contain its implementation using `numpy` and `scipy` library.
 It introduces user to the practical application of discrete [convolution operator](https://github.com/marcinofulus/jupyter4edu/blob/master/augsburg/exercises/GameOfLife/~Convolution.ipynb).
 An important and attractive element is also visualisation of time evolution of the system using `ipywidgets` interface to `matplotlib` library.

  -  [JuliaSet.ipynb](https://github.com/marcinofulus/jupyter4edu/blob/master/augsburg/exercises/JuliaSet/JuliaSet.ipynb) Julia sets offer a possibility to generate beautiful images.
 The supplementary notebooks contain in depth explanation of: